Skip to contents

 @ doi : chr NA

-A ProcessingSettings object must always have the engine type, the processing method name, the name of the algorithm to be used, the origin software, the main developer name and contact as well as a link to further information and the DOI, when available.
+A ProcessingStep object must always have the data type, the processing method name, the name of the algorithm to be used, the origin software, the main developer name and contact as well as a link to further information and the DOI, when available.
 Lastly but not least, the parameters which is a flexible list of conditions to apply the algorithm during data processing.
-As example, ProcessingSettings for annotating features using a native algorithm from StreamFind is shown below.
-Each ProcessingSettings object has a dedicated constructor method with documentation to support the usage.
-Help pages for processing methods can be obtained with the native R function ? or help() (e.g., help(MassSpecSettings_AnnotateFeatures_StreamFind)).

 # the constructor name gives away the engine, method and algorithm